TimvanScherpenzeel/texture-compressor/README.md

 # Texture compressor

-Tool for texture compression using ASTC, ETC, PVRTC and S3TC in KTX, DDS or PVR containers
+CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in KTX, DDS or PVR containers

 ## Status